OfficeDev/BotBuilder-MicrosoftTeams-dotnet/README.md

 The functionality of this SDK has been migrated into the core into the core Bot Framework SDK with the 4.6 release.
 Please see the new samples available here: https://github.com/microsoft/BotBuilder-Samples

 This package therefore has been deprecated.
-It will continue to function, but will receive no further updates in functionality.
+It may continue to function, but will receive no further updates in functionality or security patches.

 # Bot Builder SDK 4 - Microsoft Teams Extensions